 I wasn’t looking forward to removing all of the grout in my bathroom and replacing it.
 Not because removing grout is hard but because removing bathroom grout is time consuming and messy.
 Putting grout in between the tiles is easy and the clean up is well, as difficult as cleaning up usually is after a big project – better if you can get someone else to do it.
 If you can’t rope someone else into cleaning up your mess for you, a wet/dry vaccum makes the job easier.
 I mentioned dust flying everywhere, yes?

-- Oscillating tool with a grout removal bade attachment.
-An oscillating tool will make removing tile grout a thousand times easier and is the method I recommend.
+- A heavy duty oscillating tool with a grout removal bade attachment.
+I recommend this carbide grout removal blade An oscillating tool will make removing tile grout a thousand times easier and is the method I recommend.

 - As much I like my Dremel rotary tool for small projects, I do d not recommend the Dremel Multi Max Oscillating Tool or the traditional Dremel rotary tool for this type of project.
 The Dremel Multi Max is a deceptively weak oscillating tool and not powerful enough to do this large job well.
 That goes double for the Dremel rotary tool.
 I gave up using my rotary tool to remove tile grout after blowing though an army of cutting disks and barely making a dent in removing all of the grout in the small back wall of my shower.
 Keep this guy around for hard to reach corners or touchups only.

 - Grout Grabber grout removal toolGrout Grabber Blade that fits on a reciprocating saw I personally haven’t used one but the reports and reviews I’ve read give it a thumbs up for being powerful enough to make removal easy without accidentally chipping the sides of the tile.
 This might be your best least expensive option if you already own a reciprocating saw and don’t want to buy a new power tool for this project.
 The Grout Grabber blade I saw at the home improvement store was under 10 bucks.